 It is crucial to understand that the magnitude of emissions is only comparable between studies on the same level.
 Vehicle LCAs with different level choices may not be compared on a quantitative basis.
-The methodology for modelling, including primary/secondary data share of the different lifecycle phases, might differ between levels due to the scope change.
+The approach for modelling, including primary/secondary data share of the different lifecycle phases, might differ between levels due to the scope change.

+<Alternative> It is crucial to understand that emission magnitudes are only comparable between studies that use the same combination of levels applied to each life phase.
+Vehicle LCAs that differ in their combination of levels should not be compared on a quantitative basis.
+The methodology for modelling, including primary/secondary data share, of the different lifecycle phases stages might differ between levels due to the scope change.

 This does not imply any rating on the quality of studies.
 Level 1 LCA is not necessarily of lower quality than Level 4 study.
 Both serve different purposes / use cases (strategy focused or reporting focused) and therefore have different underlying “models of reality”.